DigitalServo/slmp-rs/README.md

 ```

 ## Multi-PLC Connection
-`SLMPConnectionManager` allow you to connect a client to multi PLCs.
+`SLMPConnectionManager` allows you to connect a client to multi PLCs.
 You can give a cyclic task to each connection.

 ```rust